Sergio00166/webFILE/README.md

 - Managed by `aclmgr.py` in the `scripts/` directory.
 - ACLs define per-path permissions: read-only, write, or denied.
 - User accounts stored in JSON, specified by `env:USERS_FILE`.
-- ACL rules stored in JSON, , specified by `env:ACL_FILE`.
+- ACL rules stored in JSON, specified by `env:ACL_FILE`.
 - Both files loaded into RAM as a dictionary.
 - Default user (not logged in) is `DEFAULT`.
 - See [aclmgr documentation](scripts/aclmgr.md).

+### About its performance

+On an E5‑1660v4 with 16 workers, is able to reach up to 1.6K RPS when listing directories with 600 items, and around 4K–6K RPS for listings with an more normal amount of items.
+Even such large listing stay lightweight, producing only ~30 KB of HTML without compression.

+It would not be archiveable without some manual optimizations: custom mtime formatting and HTML rendering (both 2–4× faster than Python/Jinja2), minimal syscalls via scandir + cached stat, and a 1‑minute mtime‑invalidated cache that keeps listings real‑time while deferring metadata refresh and optimized ACL-based permissions as on-memory HASHMAP.

 ---